Clinics

 Before You Begin

-• The faculty has promulgated the following guidelines for clinics and externships, in part to comply with New York Court of Appeals rules concerning the admission of attorneys:
+The faculty has promulgated the following guidelines for clinics, externships and labs, in part to comply with New York Court of Appeals rules concerning the admission of attorneys:

-• Please determine whether you have fulfilled the requirements for a particular clinic/externship before submitting your application.
-If you have questions regarding any of the requirements, please direct them to the teachers of the relevant clinic/externship.
+• Please determine whether you have fulfilled the requirements for a particular clinic, externship or lab before submitting your application.
+If you have questions regarding any of the requirements, please direct them to the teachers of the relevant course.

-• Registration for clinics/externships is by application and permission only.
-No student may register for more than one clinic/externship in a term.
-Matriculated students will be given priority over non-matriculated students.
+• Registration for clinics, externships and labs is by application and permission only.
+No student may register for more than one clinic or externship in a term.
+However, a student may take a lab course in addition to a clinic or externship.

 • Admission to the clinics in Buenos Aires and Paris is administered by NYU Law Abroad.